What does IBM do now? What does IBM make now? IBM’s days as the dominant PC maker ended long ago, but IBM is still #32 on the Fortune 500 list.

 Machine Learning and Big Data

 IBM’s Deep Blue technology famously beat Gary Kasparov at chess in the 1990s.
-IBM extended this with a technology it calls Watson, introduced in 2010.
+That eventually became a technology it calls Watson, introduced in 2010.
 Machine learning isn’t quite the same thing as artificial intelligence, but the idea is for a computer, which never forgets, to soak up as much information as possible and relate it to the problem you just gave it.

 While machine learning is still a specialized field, it’s loaded with potential.
 The question is what ways IBM can market it.
 For now, Watson wins the award for being the product with the two biggest buzzwords attached to it that everyone’s heard of but very few have actually seen.